tsengyushiang/tsengyushiang/README.md

 ## About Me

-- I have experience in E-Signature platforms and a 3D online roomtour system.
+- I have experience working with:
+  - Wi-Fi Management Platform
+  - E-Signature Platform
+  - Web-Based Room Tour and Virtual Exhibition Venue
 - I have a master's degree in Computer Science and Information Engineering, with a focus on Computer Graphics.
 - I find joy in working on side projects, and you can discover some of them in the next section.